Trash, Rubbish, Waste, Garbage

 “Zero Waste means designing and managing products and processes to systematically avoid and eliminate the volume and toxicity of waste and materials, conserve and recover all resources, and not burn or bury them.”

-During their stay, the thousands of volunteers, guests, and students that visit Sadhana Forest India each year live in awareness of their consumption and waste-producing patterns.
+During their stay, the thousands of guests, and students that visit Sadhana Forest India each year live in awareness of their consumption and waste-producing patterns.
 Rather than the popular model of “reduce, reuse, recycle” Sadhana upholds the slogan of “use it up, wear it out, make it do, or do without!”
 This philosophy promotes mindful thought provoking consumption as well as waste reduction, which will in turn help reduce global carbon emissions.
 We believe setting an example for waste awareness will influence conservation efforts far beyond the locality of Sadhana Forest.

 After the celebration of our tenth birthday, the Zero Waste Project at Sadhana began in January 2014.
 A U.S. based organization, Living Routes, provided us with a grant to further our efforts of a low carbon lifestyle.
 By analyzing our purchasing and disposal behavior, we created a framework for little to no waste generation at Sadhana Forest.
 The goals for this project are as follows: